don-bi/PROKEMON/README.md

 ### 5/29/2022 ###
 Donald: Made battle calculations such as damage for moves and also for pokemon stats.
 Made basic turn based attacking and started working on the switching pokemon mechanics.

 Hanson: finished pokemon choosing method constructor

 ### 5/30/2022 ###
 Donald: Finished the switch pokemon menu, added new maps, implemented choosing a new pokemon when current one dies, and made player tp to the pokecenter when all your pokemon is knocked out.

+### 5/31/2022 ###
+Donald: Added exp csv for later implementation and also added more images for battle uis and exp bar.
+Added a new pixel that'll be used for everything now.